cse112-sp20/Cloud-9-Leaderboard/README.md

      dependent on code that is not in `dev`, then your branch's base branch is going to be the branch that contains the code that your branch depends on.
-     in nearly all cases, do not belong on any other branch.
 3. Create a new branch off of the base branch.
 4. Make changes to your branch.
 5. Finish making changes to your branch.